 - Damaged plumbing or drainage

-Typically, Dilapidation reports are carried out prior to the commencement of any major works, and then again once the work has been completed.
+Typically, Dilapidation reports are carried out prior to the start of any major work.
+Then again once the work has been completed.

-A dilapidation report provides a legal record of the property condition before construction begins and may be requested by you, a neighbour, a property developer or a builder.
+A dilapidation report provides a legal record of the properties condition before construction begins.
+It may be requested by you, a neighbour, a property developer or a builder.

 Dilapidation reports may also be a council requirement before and after certain works such as demolitions.
 Dilapidation reports should be carried out by licensed building inspectors.